matyunya/svelte-image/README.md

 ```
 const defaults = {
+  extensions: ['jpg', 'jpeg', 'png'] // case insensitive.
+Only jpegs and pngs are currently supported.
+Others _may_ work by chance.
   optimizeAll: true, // optimize all images discovered in img tags
   inlineBelow: 10000, // inline all images in img tags below 10kb
   compressionLevel: 8, // png quality level